 Rather than mind-numbing video games, look for puzzles and activities that help improve your focus and attention.
 Simple exercises, such as math, patterns, and memorization, don’t take much time, but repetition can really make a difference.

-If having a short attention span is negatively affecting your work and personal life, it’s time to change it.
+If having a short attention span is negatively affecting your work, mental health, and personal life, it’s time to change it.
 Following these 15 tips will help you improve your focus and attention span.

-Tackle your focus issues one day at a time.
+Tackle your focus issues one day at a time for the short term.
 Patience and practice are all it takes to build a longer, more durable attention span.

 - 7 Tips To Improve Your Attention Span And Focus Instantly